 a fluid.
-Presentation of alternative explanations.
-4. Fluid Dynamics: Principle of mass conservation.
+Presentation of alternative 4.
+Fluid Dynamics: Principle of mass conservation. explanations.
 Lectures, modeling, didactical The continuity equation. demonstration, conversation.
+The continuity equation.
 Presentation of alternative explanations.
 5. Fluid Dynamics: The Cauchy stress tensor.
 The Lectures, modeling, didactical Cauchy equations. demonstration, conversation.
 Presentation of alternative explanations.
 6. The constitutive equation of ideal fluid.
 The Euler Lectures, modeling, didactical equations. demonstration, conversation.
 Presentation of alternative explanations.
 7. The mathematical model of viscous Newtonian fluid: Lectures, modeling, didactical The constitutive equation and the Navier-Stokes demonstration, conversation. equations.
 Special forms of the Navier-Stokes Presentation of alternative equations. explanations.
 8. Uniqueness results of the Dirichlet and Neumann problems for the Stokes system in bounded Lipschitz Lectures, modeling, didactical demonstration, conversation. domains in $\mathbf{R}^n$ .
 Variational approach for the weak Presentation of alternative solution of the Stokes problem in a bounded Lipschitz explanations. domain with Dirichlet boundary condition. explanations.
 9. The method of fundamental solutions in fluid Lectures, modeling, didactical mechanics: The Oseen-Burgers tensor and the demonstration, conversation. fundamental pressure vector for the Stokes system in Presentation of alternative $\mathbf{R}^{n}$ (n=2, 3). explanations.
 10. The hydrodynamic layer potential theory (I): Bounded Lectures, modeling, didactical and compact operators, Fredholm operators on Banach demonstration, conversation. spaces.
 The Fredholm alternative.
-Presentation of alternative explanations.
+Presentation of alternative 11.
+The last of the control of the c explanations.
 11. The hydrodynamic layer potential theory (II): Single- Lectures, modeling, didactical and double layer potentials for the Stokes system. demonstration, conversation.
-Boundedness, compactness, and Fredholm properties Presentation of alternative in Sobolev spaces explanations.
-12. Applications of the hydrodynamic layer potential Lectures, modeling, didactical theory (I): Well-posedness results for boundary value demonstration, conversation. problems for the Stokes system in bounded Lipschitz Presentation of alternative domains in R n , with data in Sobolev spaces. explanations.
+Presentation of alternative Boundedness, compactness, and Fredholm properties in Sobolev spaces explanations.
+12. Applications of the hydrodynamic layer potential Lectures, modeling, didactical theory (I): Well-posedness results for boundary value demonstration, conversation. problems for the Stokes system in bounded Lipschitz Presentation of alternative domains in $\mathbb{R}^n$ , with data in Sobolev spaces. explanations.
 13. Applications of the layer potential theory for the Lectures, modeling, didactical Stokes system (II): Well-posedness results in weighted demonstration, conversation.
 Sobolev spaces for the exterior Dirichlet problem for Presentation of alternative the Stokes system in R n . explanations.
-14. Transmission problems and layer potentials for the Lectures, modeling, didactical Stokes system with $L^{\infty}$ coefficients in Lipschitz demonstration, conversation. domains: Variational and layer potential approach.
-Presentation of alternative Well-posedness results in Sobolev spaces. explanations.
+14. Layer potentials and transmission problems for the Lectures, modeling, didactical Stokes and Navier-Stokes systems with $L^{\infty}$ coefficients demonstration, conversation. in Lipschitz domains: Variational and layer potential Presentation of alternative approach.
+Well-posedness results in Sobolev spaces. explanations.
 Applications to viscous incompressible flows in the presence of interfaces.
 Numerical results.
 Ribliography